mp-se/gravitymon/docs/_sources/intro.rst.txt

 Getting started
 ===============

-First you need a completed iSpindle hardware, there are several resouces around that topic so it will not be covered in this documentation.
+First you need a completed iSpindle hardware, there are several resources around that topic so it will not be covered in this documentation.
 Please visit `iSpindel Homepage <https://www.ispindel.de>`_  for more information.